-Elisha Dasenbrock creates watercolor paintings on claybord.
-Claybord is a hard, smooth surface which does not absorb the paint.
+Elisha Dasenbrock creates watercolor paintings on board.
+The boards are a hard, smooth surface which does not absorb the paint.
 This causes many challenges, but also many advantages.
 One such advantage is that the surface aids Dasenbrock in creating loose, impressionistic paintings.
 Claybord also allows her the option of not framing the finished piece.

 Dasenbrock uses a limited palette technique, preferring to mix her secondary and tertiary colors.
 A limited palette consists of 4-6 colors.
 There are endless variations.
 Currently, Dasenbrock uses the three primary colors of red, blue, and yellow as well as a darker color to add deep shadow.

-Current palette: Cobalt Violet, Cerulean Blue, Cadmium Orange.
+Palette Pictured: Cobalt Violet, Cerulean Blue, Cadmium Orange.
 Not pictured is a darker, violet; Windsor Violet.
-Her notes on this palette are that it is very pretty, but too easy to become “too violet.”
+Her notes on this palette are that it is very pretty, but easily becomes “too violet.”
 Works best when darks are limited to 1 or 2 small areas, especially if the cerulean blue is the main color.
 Occasionally, she rotates the Windsor Violet for French Ultramarine Blue to avoid the “purple” situation.
 (Try Opera Rose.
 Maybe try Cobalt Blue, Transparent Orange).
 The paintings below show just how different two paintings can be even though they are made with the same four colors.

 Previous palettes include her dirty palette: yellow ochre, brown madder, Prussian blue.